-63 It is typical for UOE line pipe to exhibit strength anisotropy that results in the axial strength being less than the hoop strength.
-This is beneficial for SBD, since the weld metal overmatch, which is in the axial direction, will be greater.
+&lt;sup>64 It is typical for UOE line pipe to exhibit strength anisotropy that results in the axial strength being less than hoop strength.
+This is beneficial for strain-based design since the weld metal overmatch, which is in the axial direction, will be greater.